qualcomm-linux/build-guide/topic/k2c-qli-build-ga/developer_workflow.rst

 1. Integrate changes for the sources that you have branched:

    a.
-Skip this step if you have not forked any underlying source code
+Skip this step if you haven't forked any underlying source code
       used by Qualcomm Yocto layers and are applying only ``.patch`` files.
    #.
 Qualcomm provides git history to all the source repositories.